blakadder/blog/_posts/2021-10-22-nspanel-hacking.md

 55AA8017007B227175657279496E666F223A2276657273696F6E227D846C
 ```

-When converted to ascii the JSON payload is obvious
+When converted to ascii the JSON payload is obvious.
+Don't know what JSON is?
+Read ["JSON: What It Is, How It Works, & How to Use It"](https://www.copterlabs.com/json-what-it-is-how-it-works-how-to-use-it/)

 ```
 U[AA][80][17][00]{"queryInfo":"version"}[84]l